 Joseph was held at Cabanatuan until October 1942, when he was selected for transport to the Davao Penal Colony on the Island of Mindanao to work on a labor detail.
 The POWs were taken to Manila and boarded on Erie Maru which sailed on October 28th.
 After stopes at Iloido and Cebu, Mindanao, the ship arrived at Lasang, Mindanao, on November 7th.

-The POWs were taken to the Davao Penal Colony.
-At the camp, the POWs were housed in eight barracks that were about 148 feet long and about 16 feet wide.
+The POWs were taken to the Davao Penal Colony, where they were housed in eight barracks that were about 148 feet long and about 16 feet wide.
 A four foot wide aisle ran down the center of each barracks.
 In each barracks, were eighteen bays.
 Twelve POWs shared a bay.
 216 POWs lived in each barracks.
 Four cages were later put in a bay.
 Each cage held two POWs.

 Many of the POWs became ill with what was called, "Rice Sickness".
 This illness was caused by a POW cutting his foot or leg on a rice stalk.
 The POW developed a rash and suffered from severe swelling.
 If a POW bruised himself, the bruise developed into a ulcer.
 Most, if not all the prisoners, suffered from malaria.